ApusMilba/Hello-World/README.md

 # Hello-World
-For quickstart ind Github Docs
+For an exercise in Github Docs Quickstart